 Do all life insurance policies include terminal illness benefit?

-Yes.
-Most life insurance companies offer free additional terminal illness benefit when you buy a life insurance policy.
+Not all, but most life insurance companies offer free additional terminal illness benefits when you buy a life insurance policy.
 When you receive a quote you should check that it states something like 'Life insurance with terminal illness cover'.
 If your quote doesn't clearly state that terminal illness benefit is included then query it.
 If it is not included then you should look elsewhere; there will be another insurer that will be willing to offer it and it should be included at no extra cost.
 We explain later in this article how to get the cheapest and best life insurance quotes.

 Why do you need terminal illness benefit?

-For all policyholders except those who have arranged their life insurance to pay for inheritance tax, terminal illness benefit will allow them access to a payout during their lives.
-This money could help with making a person's last few months of life more comfortable and remove the stress associated with meeting financial commitments.
+For all policyholders except those who have arranged their life insurance to pay for inheritance tax, a terminal illness payout could ease financial stress brought on by a grave illness.
+Having the flexibility to claim your death benefit whilst living could help you to focus on the quality of your remaining life.
+This money could help to make the last few months of life more comfortable and remove the stress associated with meeting financial commitments.
 Having access to the money will give you options to do anything from paying the bills, paying for care you might need or even taking your family on holiday and making some precious memories.
+If the life insurance was arranged to pay off your mortgage, you may still wish to do this so that your family are relieved from the burden of monthly mortgage payments.

 What is critical illness insurance and how does it work?

-Critical illness insurance is an insurance policy that pays out a lump sum if you are diagnosed with an illness that is included within one of a set list of critical illnesses (defined by the insurance company).
+Critical illness insurance is an insurance policy that pays out a lump sum if you are diagnosed with an illness that is covered by the terms of your insurance.
+Illnesses that qualify for a claim are usually very serious but can be survivable.
 Common critical illnesses that can result in a claim include cancer, heart attacks, stroke and many more.
-A terminal illness is a condition that you are unable to recover from, whereas a critical illness is one that you could very likely recover from.

 - 1 in 2 people will develop some form of cancer in their lifetime